uve-project/uve/README.md

 START menu, it might be called something like _Qt 5.3 for Desktop (MinGW 4.8 32 bit)_.

 Inside the console you have to navigate to the folder _dev\qscintilla\qscintilla_uve\Qt4Qt5_ in your repository.
+If there exist the subfolders _release_ and _debug_, delete them.
-Then you execute the following commands in this order in the command prompt:
+Then execute the following commands in this order in the command prompt:
 ```
 >qmake qscintilla.pro
 >make